 Return to Siem Reap for some time at leisure during the hottest time of the day.

-Later today, hop on a local ‘remok’ (similar to the Thai ‘tuk tuk’) that will take you to a special sightseeing tour of the famous Angkor Wat.
+Later today, hop on a local ramork (similar to the Thai tuktuk) and be taken to a special sightseeing tour of the famous Angkor Wat.
 Built during the reign of King Suryavarman II in the early 12th century, Angkor Wat is constructed following the model of the temple mountain symbolizing Mount Meru, the home of the gods.
 Inside the temple, the walls are covered with stone carvings and bas-reliefs depicting Hindu mythology and the wars Suryavarman II fought during his reign.
 Angkor Wat is well known for the more than 2,000 Apsara dancers decorating the temple.
 Construction is thought to have taken around thirty years of intensive labor.
 Today, Angkor Wat is figured on Cambodia's national flag as the temple symbolizes the soul of the Khmer people.
-You will be there during sunset time, when Angkor Wat is less visited and the Apsaras will shine in the most beautiful light.
+Arrive at sunset when Angkor Wat is less visited and the Apsaras will shine in the most beautiful light.

 Overnight in Siem Reap.

 Today, explore the temples of the Small Circuit.
 The most illustrious of these is Ta Prohm, built in the mid 12th to early 13th centuries.
 Ta Prohm is unique in that it has been left largely as it was found: overgrown by jungle trees and vines, with many parts of the temple crumbling to the ground.
 This makes the ‘Tomb Raider Temple’ one of the most picturesque and memorable of the Angkor temples.
-Your visit will also include Banteay Kdei, a Buddhist monastery from the late 12th Century, and Srah Srang, also known as the “pool of ablutions”.
+The visit will also include Banteay Kdei, a Buddhist monastery from the late 12th Century, and Srah Srang, also known as the ‘pool of ablutions’.

-Enjoy some time at leisure until it is time for your transfer to the airport for your departure flight.
+Enjoy some time at leisure until it is time for the transfer to the airport for onward departure flight.